Pulse Sports NPFL Team of the Week

 DEFENDERS

-Taiye Muritala (Wikki Tourists) - The marauding right back was involved in the equaliser and gave a commanding performance in front of the home fans this match day.

-Abiodun Adebayo (Niger Tornadoes) - The experienced defender gave a solid performance at the back for the Ikon Allah boys in Abuja.
-Quite commanding in his duels and his excellent communication came in good.
+The experienced defender gave a solid performance at the back in the comeback win.
+Quite commanding in his duels and showed utmost composure at the back.

-Sampson Gbadebo (Akwa United) - The former Nasarawa United man was key in defence during the big clash in Ikenne.
-His defensive displays in the game didn't go unnoticed, hence the selection in this TOTW.

-Daniel Itodo (Plateau United) - The long-throw specialist continually used his missiles to unsettle the opponents in the game.
-He was assured in possession and quite decisive in the game.

 MIDFIELDERS